-But seriously, chocolate is serious business--at least to me.
-And the older I get, the more serious I take my chocolate, and the less patience I have with the cheap stuff.
-I mean, when I want chocolate, I want chocolate for Pete's sake, and that means a minimum of 55% cacoa for me to be satisfied, not some cheap ol' mass-produced and commercial candy bar that has, like, 5-10% cocoa (and that's cocoa, which is different from cacao--not just fancy spelling), fake cocoa butter, fillers, and gmo sugar and soy -- plus pretty much everything about it is just plain ol BAD.
-It just ain't worth it, especially since it tastes so inferior and the pleasure derived from eating it is virtually absent.
+Chocolate is serious business to me.
+The older I get, the more serious I take my chocolate, and the less patience I have with the cheap stuff.
+I mean, when I want chocolate, I want chocolate for Pete's sake, and that means a minimum of 55% cacoa for me to be satisfied.
+Commercial candy bars have, like, 5-10% cocoa (and that's cocoa, which is different from cacao--not just fancy spelling), fake cocoa butter, fillers, and GMO sugar and soy.
+It so not worth it to me, especially since it tastes so inferior compared to the real deal.

 Cacoa is the real deal, with actual nutrients, phytochemicals and antioxidants; cocoa is processed: killed with heat.
 A bag of raw cacao is about $9...and will last a serious long time because it is so concentrated that you use so little at a time.

 What You Need: